markushaug/homify/README.md

 }
 ```
 ### Example
-Below is an example of a rule with a time-controlled event wich triggers an channel of the defined thing.
+Below is an example of a rule with a time-controlled event wich triggers a channel of the defined thing.
 ```json
 {
 	"rule": "goodEvening",